DanielKrawisz/Entropy/Physics.md

 Where $f_{j->i}$ is the acceleration caused by body $j$ on body $i$.

-### The Galilean Transform
+### Spacetime

-*Spacetime* is a paradigm that merges Galileo's viewpoint with that of the classical geometer by treating time and space together as a single gometric system.
+*Spacetime* is a concept that merges Galileo's viewpoint with that of the classical geometer by treating time and space together by treating time as a coordinate like those of physical space.
+We are only thinking about one dimension of physical space for now, so space time is a two-dimensional space with coordinates $x$ and $t$.
+In this space, curves can be parameterized by time *or* treated simply as curves independent of parameterization.

-Einstein's physics restores the perspective of the classical geometer to physics to make it compatible with Galileo's physics by treating time and space as a single four-dimensional manifold.
-Curves on this manifold can again be treated independent of parameterization.
+The importance of spacetime is that it simplifies physics conceptually and mathematically, but should not be taken as having any metaphysical meaning.
+We are not saying that the past and future exist in places outside our experience or that we could move around in time as we do in space.

 ### The Galilean Transform

-The *Galilean transform* is a coordinate transform that brings us from one inertial reference frame to another.
-So say if we are on the shore watching the ship, which is moving at velocity $\bar{v}$, we can look at the universe from the perspective of the physicist in the ship's below decks like so:
+The *Galilean transform* is a coordinate transform of spacetime that brings us from one inertial reference frame to another.
+If we are on the shore watching the ship, which is moving at velocity $\bar{v}$, we can look at the universe from the perspective of the physicist in the ship's below decks like so:

 $$Galilean(\bar{v})(v(t)) = v - \bar{v}$$